MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 To build an ASP.NET Core OData app, you start with an ASP.NET Core application, then install the `Microsoft.AspNetCore.OData` package as a dependency from NuGet.
 ASP.NET Core OData 8 supports .NET Core 3.1 and .NET Core 6.0 and above.

-Internally, ASP.NET Core OData depends on core .NET libraries for OData, including `Microsoft.OData.Core` that provides features like reading and writing OData payloads, parsing OData URIs and query options and `Microsoft.OData.Edm` that provides support for working with OData schemas also referred to as EDM (Entity Data Model) model.
+Internally, ASP.NET Core OData depends on core .NET libraries for OData, including `Microsoft.OData.Core` that provides features like reading and writing OData payloads, parsing OData URIs and query options and `Microsoft.OData.Edm` that provides support for working with OData schemas, also referred to as EDM (Entity Data Model) model.

-The following code snippet demonstrates how you would add OData support to your ASP.NET Core application using ASP.NET Core OData in .NET Core 3.1 and .NET 6.0
+The following code snippet demonstrates how you would add OData support to your ASP.NET Core application using ASP.NET Core OData in .NET Core 3.1 and .NET 6.0.

 # [.NET 6.0](#tab/net60)